GarantiaData/cf-docs/source/docs/dotcom/marketplace/services/rediscloud.html.md

 ## Support

 Any Redis Cloud support issues or product feedbacks are welcome via email at support@redislabs.com.
-Please make sure you are familiar with the CloudFoundry method of [contacting service providers for support](http://docs.cloudfoundry.com/docs/dotcom/services-marketplace/contacting-service-providers-for-support.html).
+Please make sure you are familiar with the Cloud Foundry method of [contacting service providers for support](http://docs.cloudfoundry.com/docs/dotcom/services-marketplace/contacting-service-providers-for-support.html).

 ## Additional resources